-Mean travel time between groups released from the Chewuch AF and Methow FH to downstream detection locations was similar (Table 3).
-However, due to the low number of observed detections at the lower Methow River PIT tag array (LMR), the Rocky Reach Dam juvenile by-pass array was used as an additional downstream detection location to better represent emigration timing.
-Table 3.
-Mean Travel Times for Chewuch Acclimation Facility and Methow Fish Hatchery form releaseto downstream detections, 2016.
+Mean travel time between groups released from the Goat Wall Pond and Methow FH to downstream detection locations was similar (Table 2), and likely attributed to similar hydrological conditions experienced during emigration.
+Since observed detections at the lower Methow River PIT tag array continue to be too low ($n \le 10$ in most years) to confidently estimate travel time out-of-basin, the Rocky Reach Dam juvenile by-pass array was used as an alternate downstream detection point to better represent emigration timing.

+Table 2.
+Mean Travel Times for Goat Wall Pond and Methow Fish Hatchery from release to downstream detection locations, 2017.

-Release To Lower Methow Array To Rocky Reach Dam
+Release To Rocky / Reach Dam (R KM 763) To McNary Dam (RKM 470)

 Location Mean Travel Mean Travel

 Time (d) n SE (d) Time (d) n SE (d)

-Chewuch AF 4.9 3 0.79 16.7 1,231 0.19

-Methow FH 6.0 3 0.47 14.3 1,205 0.30
+Goat Wall 13.1 187 0.87 29.7 44 0.93

+Pond

+Methow FH 12.2 455 0.54 28.7 116 0.84

-There were no significant differences between in-pond, release-to-McNary, and tagging-to-McNary survival rates for the Chewuch AF and on-station Methow FH releases (Figure 2).
-Similar in-pond survivals may be expected, as both release locations are fenced and with staff available 24 hours per day/ 7 days per week to deter predation.
-Only one instance of predation was observed at the Chewuch AF throughout the season during daylight hours.
-Difference in migratory survivals may be attributed to higher detection variability of PIT tagged juveniles from Methow FH observed at mainstem, Columbia River facilities.
+There were no significant differences between in-pond, release-to-McNary, and tagging-to-McNary survival rates for the Goat Wall Pond and on-station Methow FH releases (Figure 2).
+Comparable results may be attributed to similar hydrologic conditions during emigration and detection rates observed at mainstem, Columbia River facilities.
+Releases from both locations were initiated on April 17.

 Figure 1.
-Juvenile survival metrics for the Chewuch Acclimation Facility, 2016.
-Survival rates for Methow FH spring Chinook are provided for reference.
-Release-to-McNary and tagging-to-McNary survivals for the Chewuch AF and Methow FH were 53.6% (S.E. = 4.6) and 53.4% (S.E. = 4.6), and 52.6% (S.E. = 5.1) and 54.1% (S.E. = 4.7), respectively.
+Juvenile survival metrics for the Goat Wall site, 2017.
+Survival rates for Methow FH spring Chinook releases are provided for reference.
+Release-to-McNary and tagging-to-McNary survivals for the Goat Wall Pond and Methow FH were 45.1% (S.E. = 6.5%) and 46.1% (S.E. = 5.9%), and 40.5% (S.E. = 4.5%) and 42.1% (S.E. = 4.5%), respectively.